-Throughout 2018-2019, the DMA held gilts for use as collateral in repo transactions.
-The collateral is held on a continuing basis and has been purchased from the National Loans Fund on various occasions since 3 February 2000.
-In 2018-2019, the DMA purchased £12,265 million (nominal) of gilts for use as collateral in its cash management operations.
-At 31 March 2019, gilts held specifically for use as cash management collateral had a carrying value of £75.9 billion.
+Throughout 2019-2020, the DMA held gilts for use as collateral in repo transactions.
+The collateral has been purchased from the National Loans Fund on various occasions since 3 February 2000.
+At 31 March 2020, gilts held specifically for use as cash management collateral had a carrying value of £68.4 billion.

-The higher value of DMA turnover during 2018-2019, as visible in Figure 4, represents the larger volume of transactions undertaken by the DMO during the year, particularly in relation to cash management operations.
+The high value of DMA turnover during 2019-2020, as visible in Figure 4, represents the large volume of transactions undertaken by the DMO during the year, particularly in relation to cash management operations.